 Caution: The Revenue Reconciliation Act of 1993 has repealed the luxury taxes on aircraft, boats, furs, and jewelry effective for sales or uses occurring after December 31, 1992.
 The Act also repealed the luxury tax on any part or accessory installed on a passenger vehicle after December 31, 1990, by the owner, lessee, or operator of the vehicle if the part or accessory is installed to enable or assist an individual with a disability to operate or to enter or exit the vehicle.
-The base amount not subject to tax for passenger vehicles has not changed and will remain at \$30,000.
+The base amount not subject to tax for passenger vehicles will be \$32,000 for sales or uses occurring after December 31, 1993.

-Passenger vehicles, (IRS No. 92).- Compute the tax on Form 8807 and attach it to Form 720.
+Passenger vehicles (IRS No. 92).- Compute the tax on Form 8807 and attach it to Form 720.
 See the instructions on Form 8807.
 Enter the amount from Form 8807, Part II, line 6, on the line for IRS No. 92.

-Aircraft tax imposed on purchaser for failure to provide certification of business use.-An aircraft that is used 80% or more in a trade or business may be purchased free of the luxury tax.
-A statement certifying the 80% or more business use must be attached to the purchaser's income tax returns for the first 2 tax years ending after the date the aircraft was placed in service.
+Aircraft tax imposed on purchaser for failure to provide certification of business use.-If an aircraft was purchased free from the luxury tax between January 1, 1991, and December 31, 1992, the purchaser must attach a statement to his or her income tax returns for the first 2 tax years ending after the date the aircraft was placed in service.
+The statement must certify that the aircraft was used 80% or more in a trade or business.
 If this statement is not attached to the income tax return for each of the 2 years, the luxury tax on the aircraft will be imposed on the due date (including extensions) of the income tax return to which the statement is not attached.
 This tax must be paid by the purchaser of the aircraft.
 Forms 720 and 8807 must be filed for the quarter in which the due date of the income tax return falls.

-For information on deposits of the luxury tax, see Payment of Taxes on page 5.
+For information on deposits of the luxury tax, see Payment of Taxes on page 6.
 You must pay interest, figured at the underpayment rate under section 6621 and compounded daily, on the tax from the date of purchase of the aircraft until the date the tax is paid.
 If you fail to pay the tax when due, you cannot claim any depreciation on the aircraft.

 Use Part II of Form 8807 and Worksheet I in the instructions for Form 8807 to compute the aircraft luxury tax.
+When using the current revision of Form 8807, modify Part II to refer to aircraft instead of passenger vehicles.
+In completing Worksheet I, use \$250,000 as the base amount on line 6.
 Enter the amount of tax due on line 6 of Part II, and transfer this amount to the line for IRS No. 92 on Form 720.
 Write "Section 4003(c)(3) interest" and the amount of interest due beneath the entry space for line 10 on page 2 of Form 720.